5th Ranger Battalion: World War II

 The 5th Ranger Battalion was activated on 1 September 1943 at Camp Forrest, Tennessee.
-During the Battle of Normandy, the battalion landed on Omaha Beach along with companies A, B and C of the 2nd Ranger Battalion, where elements of the 116th Infantry Regiment of the 29th Infantry Division were pinned down by murderous machine gun fire and mortars from the heights above.
-It was there that the situation was so critical that General Omar Bradley was seriously considering abandoning the beachhead, instead of sending more men to die.
+During the Battle of Normandy, the battalion landed on Omaha Beach along with Companies A, B, and C of the 2nd Ranger Battalion, where elements of the 116th Infantry Regiment of the 29th Infantry Division were pinned down by murderous machine gun fire and mortars from the heights above.
+It was there that the situation was so critical that General Omar Bradley was seriously considering abandoning the beachhead, instead of sending more men to perish.
 And it was then and there that General Norman Cota, Assistant Division Commander of the 29th Infantry Division, gave the now famous order that has become the motto of the 75th Ranger Regiment: "Rangers, Lead The Way!"

-The 5th Battalion Rangers broke across the seawall and barbed wire entanglements, and up the pillbox-rimmed heights under intense enemy machine gun and mortar fire and with A, B and C Companies of the 2nd Ranger Battalion and elements of the 116th Infantry Regiment, advanced four miles (6 km) to the key town of Vierville-sur-Mer, thus opening the breach for supporting troops to follow up and expand the beachhead.
-Meanwhile, D, E and F Company of the 2nd Ranger Battalion landed west of the Vierville draw and suffered 50 percent casualties during the landing, scaling a 90 ft cliff using ropes and ladders to knock out a formidable enemy artillery position that was sweeping the beach with deadly fire.
+The 5th Battalion Rangers broke across the seawall and barbed wire entanglements, and up the pillbox-rimmed heights under intense enemy machine gun and mortar fire and with A, B, and C Companies of the 2nd Ranger Battalion and elements of the 116th Infantry Regiment, advanced four miles (6 km) to the key town of Vierville-sur-Mer, thus opening the breach for supporting troops to follow up and expand the beachhead.
+Meanwhile, D, E, and F Companies of the 2nd Ranger Battalion landed west of the Vierville draw and suffered 50 percent casualties during the landing, scaling a 90 ft cliff using ropes and ladders to knock out a formidable enemy artillery position that was sweeping the beach with deadly fire.

-The 5th Battalion with elements of the 116th Regiment finally linked up with the beleaguered D, E and F companies of 2nd Battalion on D+3, although Lieutenant Charles Parker of A Company, 5th Battalion, had penetrated deep behind enemy lines on D-Day and reached the 2nd Battalion with 20 prisoners.
-Later, with the 2nd Battalion, the unit distinguished itself in the hard-fought Battle for Brest.
+The 5th Battalion with elements of the 116th Regiment finally linked up with the beleaguered D, E, and F Companies of 2nd Battalion on D+3, although Lieutenant Charles Parker of A Company, 5th Battalion, had penetrated deep behind enemy lines on D-Day and reached the 2nd Battalion with 20 prisoners.
+Later, with the 2nd Battalion, the unit distinguished itself in the hard-fought Battle for Brest in August and September of 1944, taking the Fort de Toulbroc'h on September 2.
 Under the leadership of Lieutenant Colonel Richard Sullivan, the 5th Ranger Battalion took part in the Battle of Huertgen Forest, Battle of the Bulge and other tough battles throughout central Europe, earning two Distinguished Unit Citations and the French Croix de Guerre.